openbmc/docs/designs/pldm-stack.md

 failed to get the response from PLDM terminus or the completion code returned by PLDM terminus is not `PLDM_SUCCESS`, the Functional property of `State.Decorator.OperationalStatus` D-Bus interface should be updated to false.

+It is worth noting that no D-Bus object is created for the state sensor itself;
+the composite sensor is a packaging of the wire protocol and its component sensors stand alone on D-Bus.
+Supporting a new state set requires expanding `Sensor.Value` to represent its state values, aligned with DSP0249 1.4.0, in phosphor-dbus-interfaces first.
+Each component sensor object is associated to the terminus inventory object with a
+`{"chassis", "all_states", <terminus_inventory_path>}` association, and an
+object holding the `Inventory.Source.PLDM.Entity` interface is created under the terminus inventory path to expose the monitored entity.

 #### Polling v.s.
 Async method